nikikumarbandaru/my2-bandaru/README.md

 | Volley Ball | This sport increases the strength of the forearm and also it is a fun game to play while on vacation | 3.0 |
 | Badminton | This sport increases the handpower and also increases the calf strength of players' legs | 5.0 |

+---

+## Quotes by famous scientists
+>"The more I learn, the more I realize how much I don't know." - *Isaac Newton*

+>"The only source of knowledge is experience." - *Albert Einstein*

+>"The only true wisdom is in knowing you know nothing." - *Socrates*